DataDog/yubikey/README.md

     1. Configure `gpg-agent` as in Table 3.

-    2. Add the lines in Table 4 to your `bash` profile.
+    2. Add the lines in Table 4a to your `bash` profile.

+    3. Add the lines in Table 4b to the bottom of your `bashrc` or `zshrc`.

 <blockquote>